-Why an Ocean Cruise?
+Why should you take an Ocean Cruise?

 Is it the ship or the ports of call?
 Maybe both!